Web Analytics Made Easy - StatCounter

 Common transition and plenum complaints

-Transition problems usually appear as airflow or comfort complaints.
+Transition problems usually appear as airflow, comfort, noise, or dust complaints.

 Noisy airflow

-Abrupt fittings, undersized openings, or high static pressure can create noise.
+Abrupt fittings, undersized openings, restrictive filters, blocked returns, or high static pressure can create noise.

 Hot rooms